 There are so many activities to do in Arenal and La Fortuna that it can be difficult to narrow down which ones are the best to do.
 If you’re only in the area for a couple days, you can maximize your time by doing an Arenal 4 in 1 combination tour which lets you experience the best of the area.

-The first activity we did on the Arenal Volcano Combo Tour was visit the hanging bridges by the dam.
-The bridges sit on 600 acres of private land developed purely for eco-tourism.
+The first activity we did on the Arenal Volcano Combo Tour was visit the Mistico Hanging Bridges private reserve.
+The 16 static and hanging bridges sit on 600 acres of private land developed purely for eco-tourism and wildlife viewing.

 As we started off for the first bridge, one of the guides set up telescope pointed at a frog that was hiding in the leaves.
 Then another guide pointed out a pair of tent bats sleeping under the banana tree.